Dr. Janice Elenbaas and Bugsy

 My beautiful black Standard had turned very grey after the onset of her disease.
 I sent her to the groomer one day and she returned with her coat a dark beautiful black again.
 All of the grey had grown out and she looked great.
 I actually cried I was so excited at her return to health.
 Stormy lasted 10 more great years before she passed away.
 A wonderful full life for an Addisonian dog.

-It is with great pride that Bugsy and I have teamed up to bring you the finest all natural gourmet dog food you can buy.
+It is with great pride that Bugsy and I have teamed up to bring you the finest all natural gourmet dog food recipes you can buy.

 Yours in good health,